 - Arborio rice – this is our go-to rice for making any risotto dish, like our Creamy Asparagus Risotto.

 - Basmati rice – a type of long-grain, Indian rice.
-It a very light texture rice.
+It is very light texture rice.

 - Jasmine rice – is very light rice, with a slightly sticky texture.

-- Long grain white rice – is more like a sticky rice, perfect for Italian riceballs and even sushi.
+- Long Grain white rice – is more like sticky rice, perfect for Italian riceballs and even sushi.